rodipisroi/emailextractor/README.md

 # EmailExtractor

-EmailAnalyzer is a Python script that analyzes .eml email files.
+EmailExtractor is a Python script that analyzes .eml email files.
 It extracts important information such as IP addresses, URLs, headers, and attachments.

 ## Features
 - IP & URL Extraction: Extracts IP addresses and URLs from email headers and bodies, then defangs them to prevent execution.